hydra-synthetic-biology/protocols/husbandry/Feeding.md

 0. Pour out water in collection dish as needed.
 0. Rinse brine shrimp with DI H20. (photo)
 0. Invert brine shrimp net into collection dish. (photo)
-0. Rinse with Hydra Medium. (photo)
+0. Rinse with Hydra Medium, making sure that brine shrimp end up in collection dish. (photo)
 0. Use transfer pippette to collect brine shrimp out of collection dish (photo)
 0. Give each 600ML hydra tray approximately 3 pippettes of brine shimp and 25ML Hydra Dish 1/2 pippette. (photo)
 0. Clean Equipment by soaking in 10% bleach for 30 minutes, then rinsing with DI H2O and placing on drying rack in Hydra area.